Equal Pay Amendment Act 2025: Background

+Equal Pay legislation

 In 1961, the New Zealand Parliament passed the Government Service Equal Pay Act 1961 which required government employees to be paid the same amount for the same type of work regardless of their gender.
 In 1972, Parliament passed the Equal Pay Act 1972, which extended the pay parity requirement to the private sector.

 In 2020, Parliament unanimously passed the Sixth Labour Government's Equal Pay Amendment Act 2020, which entrenched the concept of "pay equity" into law.
 It required that "work requiring similar levels of skill, responsibility and effort" should be paid the same amount regardless of the workforce's gender makeup.
 The 2020 legislation sought to address lower wages in occupations dominated by women where the work had previously been dominated by men.

+Sixth National Government

 According to RNZ journalist Giles Dexter, the Sixth National Government had committed to making pay equity changes in late 2024 in order to fund the 2025 New Zealand budget.
 In December 2023, the Finance Minister Nicola Willis sought information from the New Zealand Treasury about the mechanics of pay equity forecasts and whether there were any large upcoming claims.
 In February 2024, Treasury released a report finding that previous Labour Government's pay equity changes had contributed to higher costs outcomes by discouraging agencies and funded sector employers from adopting a lower-cost bargaining approach.
 Treasury expressed concern that the New Zealand Cabinet was unaware of the costs until parties had reached or were near a settlement.
 Treasury recommended that the Cabinet bring pay equity costs back within Budget allowances.

 In April 2024, Cabinet had agreed to reset pay equity funding into two centralised tagged contingencies: one for the funded sector and the other for the public sector.
 This framework would allow the Government to meet its legal obligations as an employer while still supporting the National-led coalition government's conservative fiscal strategy.
 By late 2024, Willis had decided to disestablish the funded sector contingency and divert the funding to the 2025 budget's allowance and capital allowance, deeming it too costly.
 The Government instead adopted a new policy of expecting service providers to manage their own claims and the associated cost pressures through the budgetary process.
 This saved the Government NZ$9.6 billion over the forecast period.
 At Treasure's advice, the Government retained the public sector contingency but slashed funding by NZ$3.2 billion.
 These changes contributed a total of NZ$12.8 billion to the 2025 Budget's operating and capital allowances.